Doist/sqs-workers/README.md

 )
 ```

-This means "move the message to the email_deadletters queue after four (3 + 1) failed attempts to send it to the recipient"
+It means "move the message to the email_deadletters queue after four (3 + 1) failed attempts to send it to the recipient."

 ## Backoff policies

-You can define the backoff policy for the entire environment or for specific queue.
+You can define the backoff policy for the entire environment or specific queue.

 ```python
 queue = sqs.queue("emails", backoff_policy=DEFAULT_BACKOFF)